Kanefer

-Genesis
+Excavation

 The vast necropolis of Dahshur is one of the large pyramid cemeteries of the Old and Middle Kingdom (2600–1700 BCE).
 The appearance of the natural landscape at Dahshur was intensely altered by human impact, especially through mining.
 The quarries of materials for pyramids buildings appear today as scarps and depressions.
 The channel beds in the wadis leading to the Bent Pyramid were also altered by use as transport paths for building material and by fluvial erosion.

 In the area between the pyramids of Sneferu, and northwest of the pyramid complex of Amenemhat II and Senwosret III (12th Dynasty), De Morgan had been conducting archaeological research on tombs of the 4th dynasty during year 1894-1895.